ahmed-esmail/trello-clone/README.md

 ## Available Scripts

+first you need to run the backend server, you can find it here: trello-backend

+### `yarn start`

-In the project directory, you can run:
+In the client project directory, you can run:

 ### `npm start`